MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/tutorials/01-discover-powershell.md

 commands available, what they do, and what types they operate on.

 - `Get-Command`.
 This command retrieves a list of all commands installed on your machine.
 - `Get-Help`.
-By invoking this command, with the name of a command as an argument, you'll be shown a help page describing various parts of a command.
+Invoking this command with the name of a command as an argument displays a help page describing various parts of a command.
 - `Get-Member`.
 It operates on object based output and is able to discover what object, properties and methods are available for a command.

 Given these three commands, you can gradually find out what commands you have at your disposal and what they do.